spren9er/tilez/README.md

 </Tile>
 ```

-However, there is one exception: the root (most outer) tile must have an absolute width and height!
+However, there is one exception: The root (most outer) tile must have an absolute width and height!

+### Import Tile Components

 There are two ways to import tile components, either by